4else/expose/docs/about.md

 # about.lisp

-AI:  something else you need to knwow
+# Something else (about AI)

+Suppose you wanted to teach responsible algorithm design to computer scientists and software engineers.
+What would tell them?
-not what we are but what else can we be

-got to know where you are and where else you can be
+There are many answers to that question but what I want so say is that it is not what we _are_ but what we _become_.
+I want my tools to tell me where you are and where else you can be.

-a bird in the hand is worth two in bush? really? there are 3 birds? and 67% of them live in something called a bush? if the world divides into places where different birds  live and work live in different places, how to ensure that what we build for (e.g.) the birds out of the bush, doesn't hurt everyone else
+Some say that a bird in the hand is worth two in bush.
+Really?
+There are 3 birds?
+And 67% of them live in something called a bush?
+If the world divides into places where different birds  live and work live in different places, how can we  ensure that when we build for (e.g.) the birds out of the bush, that does not hurt everyone else?

+There are issues of pressing current concern.
+As more and more of the world is mitigated by software, the choices within that software effect more and more people.
+Sadly, there are too many recent examples of software-bases inequities.
+In all those cases, designers did not look far enough into the choices, and consequences, of their tools.

+The good news is that
+methods for mitigating [^mitigate] those inequities are also useful for achieving many other tasks as well.
+In turns out that exploring more choices is important when designing any  system.
+Currently, designers are overwhelmed by choices and fully 30% of errors in cloud systems are due to poor configuration choices.

+[^mitigate]: We take care to say _mitigate_ and not _remove_.
+Many inequities will continue until we repair the social, economic and political forces created them [^no77].
+Those repairs will require extensive advocacy, years of work, and large scale social and/or legislative change.
+For example,

+[^noblehow]: Noble (p179) want to
+"decoupling of advertising and commercial interests from the ability to access high-quality information on the Internet", "suspend the circulation of racist and exist material that is used to erode our civil and human rights”; and require that all search results be color-coded to symbolize e.g.  pornography (in red), business or commercial material (in green),entertainment (in orange), etc [104, p179].

+For example, the technology discussed here has been used to mitigate for bias in decision making algorithms [^joy20] _and also_ for improving text-based classifiers;
+helping spacecraft land closer to target;
+fixing bugs in space capsules about systems;
+reducing the energy requirements of database systems;
+configuring complex cloud-based computing; exploring options within software processes; etc; etc.

 pragmatics:
+To address these issues, we need new processes and the algorithms to support those processes.
+An example search over all choices can be impractical.
+Firstly, there may be too many choices.
+Lutosa explores models of XXX softare process.
+Valerdi notes how long it takes humans to recach concensese.
+Clearly,
-cant be constantly searching all the time- never get anything done (you cant grow the tree unless you assume there is soil). you need a  sampling policy (that does not take up too many resources) to know when you might want to change things.
+Cant be constantly searching all the time- never get anything done (you can't grow the bush unless you assume there is soil). you need a  sampling policy (that does not take up too many resources) to know when you might want to change things.

 possibilites:
-happliyl the world supports ways to do all the above.
+happily the world supports ways to do all the above.
-Given $P$ possibitiles, each with $N$ options, the space of reacable options is not _N<sup>P</sup>_ hard.
+Given $P$ possibilities, each with $N$ options, the space of reachable options is far smaller than _N<sup>P</sup>_ hard.
-Rather, the shape of the world is like a ribbon swirling in the air.
-While that shape is intricate and constantly changing, all that matters is the paths of the ribbon matter some the rest of the space is empty.
-So to make sense of the world, learn the shapes of the ribbon but ignore the rest [^warn].

-[^warn]: For several years, I explored the safety critical properties of state machines using tools that generated numerous random instances of those machines [^b].
-I stopped doing that after a graph-theory specialist told me to stop that saying "the real world is a special case; most real world models live in a very small corner of the space of total models."
+For several years, I explored safety critical properties of finite state machines using many randomly instances of those machines [^b].
+I stopped doing that when a graph-theory specialist told me
+"the real world is a special
+case; most real world models live in a very small corner of the total space of  possibilities".
+For example, there are rocks and birds but no rocks have wings.
+Also,
+just to take an example from software engineering, Lutosa reports that in models with 128 binary options for organizing a software development project, less than 3% of the 2<sup>128</sup>
+of those options satisfy "sanity checks" that rule our impossibilities.

+[^warn]: "Ignoring things outside XXX  rest" actually means "ignoring a lot".
 [^b]: asdas

+limits:
+of course, all the above has limits.  any representational system (including you and me) uses that representation to summarize the world.
+Those representations enable a set of tricks to let us reason faster; e.g. if we store  common experiences and prune the rest, we can

+- search our memory faster.
+- raise an alert if something unusual happens (where "unusual" means something new arrives that is not in memory).

+But while those tricks let us think faster, they also can also drive thinking into little boxes from which we never escape.
+For example,
+if we design for the bird in the hand, we may never realize that the bush is a useful place for hiding from predators.
+So not only do need to study the space "inside the box" (but looking for diverse places with the current space), we also need to think out of the box by seeking the "other voice":

+- _Embrace diversity:_ Emphasis, not hide, differences.
+  Different viewpoints are fuel for thought: why waste that fuel?
+  Congitive walk throughs
+   Burnett team differences.[^hiding]
+- _Outreach_: Do outreach beyond the current team and staff the design team with persons from diverse backgrounds, empowered to make change in the design.
+- _Tinkering_:
+  Try out the viewpoint of
+  others while tinkering with the materials at hand-- not with the view to "change what is being built" but rather in order to "change the builder".
+  When tinkering with data mining, do not ask "what can we do with the data" but "what can the data do to us".
+  Seek the
+new insights that demand a revision to how you (or your organization or society) approaches its goals (perhaps even changing those goals).

+[^hiding]: Caveat.
+Respect privacy.

+Fortunately, there
+are So all the above must
+come with a label "handle with care" and

 After decades of research, can we simplify AI?
 What can we do _now_ that clarifies, generalizes and simplifies what we were doing _then_?